shaunpersad/api-foundation/readme.md

 ## Introduction

 This is a package for Laravel 4 that provides a basis for creating APIs.
-Particularly, it allows for OAuth 2.0 implementation using any grant type your application requires, including custom grant types.
+Particularly, it allows for OAuth 2.0 implementation using any Grant Type your application requires, including custom Grant Types.

 Additionally, it also standardizes all API responses into an easily definable format.